 In other words, growth is possible not only for us but for others.
 If growth is possible, then change is possible.
 With the ingredients of a growth mindset, a manager will be able to instill possibilities, keep employees focused on the right things, and build a clear vision of working together for the best outcome.

 - Focus and effort increase the likelihood of success.

 - Skills and capabilities are and can be developed.

 - Love of learning encourages growth.

 - Mistakes are a natural part of life and help us grow.

 - A person has the power to change themselves.

 - Knowledge and strategies can make us more effective over time.

 Inherent in these ingredients is an individual who encourages and believes in others.
 They will view mistakes as a way to learn and reach better decisions in the future, stimulating employees to do their best work.
 Believing that everyone has potential, not just the superstars, this manager will be open to ideas, encourage feedback, and naturally affirm those around him.

-This management style will be far different than someone with a fixed mindset that believes that you either have it, or you don’t.
-A fixed mindset rigidly holds the premises that talent alone creates success and performance isn’t about hard work; it depends solely on intelligence and gifts.
+This management style will be far different than someone with a fixed mindset that believes that you either have it or you don’t.
+A fixed mindset rigidly holds the premise that talent alone creates success, and performance isn’t about hard work; it depends solely on intelligence and gifts.
 When a manager has this attitude, he or she is much more likely to ignore others’ perspectives and input.
 With this mental construct, it is as if the person has blinders on.
 He or she blocks critical information, excluding or minimizing vital contributions that estrange employees, limits creativity, and creates biases that thwart the most earnest teams.